Tampa Truck Accident Lawyer Near You In Florida

-If you or a loved one has suffered because of a crash with an 18-wheeler or other commercial truck, it’s in your best interest to speak with an experienced Tampa truck accident lawyer about your case.
-Here are a handful of important consideration to keep in mind as you choose a truck accident law firm to handle your claim:
+If you or a loved one has suffered because of a crash with an 18-wheeler or other commercial truck, it’s in your best interest to speak with an experienced Tampa accident lawyer about your case.
+Here are a handful of important consideration to keep in mind as you choose an 18-wheeler accident attorney in Florida to handle your claim:

 - Does the firm have specific experience with commercial truck accidents?
 At Abrahamson & Uiterwyk, we focus our practice exclusively on injury and death claims, and roughly 80 percent of our cases involve truck accidents and other vehicle collisions.

 - Does the firm have a history of securing favorable results through settlement negotiations and at trial?
 Our lawyers have secured numerous settlements and verdicts, and have secured compensation for thousands of clients.

 - Does the firm have the personnel and resources needed to effectively and efficiently handle your claim?
 With a team of 10+ attorneys and 40+ professional staff members, our firm is fully equipped to handle even the most complex commercial truck accident claims.

 - Does the firm operate on a contingency-fee basis?
 At Abrahamson & Uiterwyk, your initial consultation is free, and we guarantee that you will not have to pay any legal fees or costs unless we win your case.

 - Will someone be available when you need them?
 Our Tampa truck accident lawyers are consistently available to you.
 If you were recently injured or have questions about your rights, we want to hear from you right away.